Jarrow

 Jarrow (/ˈdʒæroʊ/ or /ˈdʒærə/) is a town in South Tyneside in the county of Tyne and Wear, England.
-It is on the south bank of the River Tyne, about 3 mi from the east coast.
-The 2011 census area classed Hebburn and The Boldons as part of the town, it had a population of 43,431.
+Historically in County Durham, it is on the south bank of the River Tyne, about 3 mi from the east coast.
+The 2011 census area classed Hebburn and the Boldons as part of the town, it had a population of 43,431.
 It is home to the southern portal of the Tyne Tunnel and 5 mi east of Newcastle upon Tyne.

-In the eighth century, the monastery of Saint Paul in Jarrow (now Monkwearmouth–Jarrow Abbey) was the home of The Venerable Bede, who is regarded as the greatest Anglo-Saxon scholar and the father of English history.
+In the eighth century, St Paul's Monastery in Jarrow (now Monkwearmouth–Jarrow Abbey) was the home of the Venerable Bede, who is regarded as the greatest Anglo-Saxon scholar and the father of English history.
 The town is part of the historic County Palatine of Durham.
 From the middle of the 19th century until 1935, Jarrow was a centre for shipbuilding, and was the starting point of the Jarrow March against unemployment in 1936.

-History and toponymy
+History

-Foundation

-The town's name is recorded around AD 750 as Gyruum, representing Old English [æt] Gyrwum="[at] the marsh dwellers", from gyr="mud", "marsh".
-Later spellings are Jaruum in 1158, and Jarwe in 1228.
-In the Northumbrian dialect it is known as Jarra.

-The Gyrwe is a reconstructed Saxon farm at Bede's World at Jarrow.
+Toponymy

+Jarrow's name is first recorded in the 8th century.
+It derives from the Gyrwe, an Anglian tribe that lived here.
+The Gyrwe's name means "fen dwellers", perhaps in reference to Jarrow Slake (a now-drained wetland that lay at the confluence of the Tyne and the Don).
+The place-name would normally have developed into Yarrow in modern English, but as with Jesmond, Norman influence resulted in the initial /j/ becoming /dʒ/.